S3Studio/cloud-bench-checker/doc/Usage_apiserver.md

 1. For each result that contains porperties in the respond of the previous call, send it back without modification to get validation result with `/baseline/validate`.

+See "TestApiserverIntegration" function of the [test file](/test/apiserver/apiserver_test.go) as an example.

 ## Development reference
 * If the [swagger specification](/doc/api_swagger.yml) changes, use the following command to generate updated code:
 ```sh